ashukid/ashukid.github.io/_posts/2018-12-01-next-generation-ai.markdown

 With the advancement in GAN we can do hell lot of things, like you can generate new music (yes you can be a good composer with bad taste, although there are many in the industry), you can be a good painter without touching brushes.
 You might be thinking how is this different from copying, and here it is.
 While copying things we actually don’t think anything.
 We just join separate parts (like copying assignment from different friends).
 But with GAN we can create brand new things.
 Although all these is not possible yet, but if we can think of them, then we can definitely make it possible.

-I would love to end my article by mentioning honourable comment from Yann LeCun (father of CNN if you don’t know) about GAN - {% highlight ruby %}“the most interesting idea in the last 10 years in ML” {% endhighlight %}.
+I would love to end my article by mentioning honourable comment from Yann LeCun (father of CNN if you don’t know) about GAN - {% highlight ruby %}“the most interesting idea in the last 10 years of ML” {% endhighlight %}.

 ![My helpful screenshot]({{"/assets/gan2.png" | relative_url}})